-An emergency binder, or legacy binder, is where all of our important family documents are stored.
+An emergency binder, or legacy binder, is where all of our important family documents and sensitive information are stored in a safe place.
 It can include financial account information, passwords, social media account info, burial requests, and even letters to your kids, to name a few items.

 The best part is, emergency binders can be used for more than emergencies:

-- We can pull particular pages out when we hire a babysitter to watch the kids
+- We can pull contact information pages out when we hire a babysitter to watch the kids

 - We can use it to give Grandma power of attorney to make medical decisions on our behalf while we’re out of town